jaideepj2004/AI_Answer_Sheet_Evaluator/README.md

 - Ensure your Google service account has access to the target Google Sheet.

 ## License
 This project is for educational purposes.
-Please check the repository for license details.